it works within its tolerances. Problems begin when you stop paying smart's extortionate

 Look under the car, just off to the left near the intercooler scoop you will see

 With all 3 bolts loosened, slide the unit towards the centre of the car (to the right).

 The actuator will only move about 2mm or 3mm before you feel it hit an obstruction.

 Stop pushing the actuator and it will move a fraction back to the left by itself.

 Give it a 5 seconds to settle and tighten the 3 bolts back up

 With that simple task completed, the actuator is in the perfect position to allow the car to fully open and close the actuator and allowing the clutch to move properly.

 With that done, it is a good idea to 'teach' the car the new clutch position.
 This is called the bite and release point.
 With the actuator pushed in, the face of the clutch is moved slightly inwards as well.
 Ideally, the car should know where the clutch face is.

-Watching the Win-Star system in action isn't particularly interesting but listening to everything moving in the engine is fascinating.
+Watching the MB Star or Win-Star system in action isn't very interesting but listening to everything moving in the engine is fascinating.
 Teaching the bite and release points moves the actuator through a few movement with the engine off.
-You can hear the clutch moving and working out where the clutch is and where the actuator should be sitting.
+You can hear the clutch moving and working out where the clutch is and where the actuator should be.